Partner

 Each topic breaks down into seven episodes and mirrors traditional sessions with a psychologist through linked episodes, regular check-ins, live Q&A’s and viewing tracking to support users to continue with the series.

-The latest funding allows Live Life Get Active to produce two new programs on ‘self-esteem’ and ‘future hope’ and continue supporting the mental health and wellbeing of Australians.
+The latest funding allowed Live Life Get Active to produce a new program on 'Anxiety' and continue supporting the mental health and wellbeing of Australians.

 The impact